cellajs/cella/info/ARCHITECTURE.md

 ```
 .
 ├── backend
+|   ├── .db                   Location of db when using pglite
 |   ├── emails                Email templates with jsx-email
 │   ├── drizzle               DB migrations
 │   ├── seed                  Seed scripts